 Migrating an existing Oracle data warehouse might seem like a daunting task, but it shouldn’t be one.
 Many of the integration points of your current data warehouse can remain practically unchanged.
 After all, Snowflake supports the full SQL instruction set and it interprets much of the Oracle SQL dialect out-of-the-box.

-From our experience, a data warehouse migration is not an end, but just the beginning of wider data analytics program.
-One where more analysts can be enabled with less effort, and more data products can be released in less time thanks to the automation features offered by the public cloud.
+From our experience, a data warehouse migration is not an end, but just the beginning of a wider data analytics program.
+One where more analysts can be enabled with less effort and more data products can be released in less time thanks to the automation features offered by the public cloud.

 Snowflake delivers the Data Cloud — a global network where thousands of organizations mobilize data with near-unlimited scale, concurrency, and performance.
 Inside the Data Cloud, organizations unite their siloed data, easily discover and securely share governed data, and execute diverse analytic workloads.
 Wherever data or users live, Snowflake delivers a single and seamless experience across multiple public clouds.
 Join Snowflake customers, partners, and data providers already taking their businesses to new frontiers in the Data Cloud.
 Snowflake.com.